Meet Our Teachers

 Angel Pregont, Director

+I grew up at the foot of the Smokies in Jefferson County in east TN.
+For one of my undergraduate years I had the privilege of attending college in Northern Ireland.
 Before moving to Nashville and starting a family I worked in Financial Aid at Indiana University and in Residence Life at Indiana Wesleyan University.
-My love of education naturally led to a desire to homeschool my five children, which I’ve been immersed in since 2005.
-I enjoy reading, being outside, and drinking coffee on my front porch in the mornings.
+My love of education led to a desire to homeschool my five children from 2005-2023.
+Since 2022 I’ve been doing a little life coaching on the side.
+I enjoy the slow life of reading, being outside, and drinking coffee on my porch in the mornings.

 Katie Zimmerman-Clayton